ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 The dictionary contains the following keys:

 - ``whatsnew_file_path``: The path to the YAML file containing what's new content local to the ``doc/source`` directory.
-If not provided, the what's new section will not be generated.
+If not provided, the what's new section is not generated.
 - ``changelog_file_path``: The path to the changelog.rst file local to the ``doc/source``
   directory.
-If not provided, the what's new section will not be generated.
+If not provided, the what's new section is not generated.
 - ``sidebar_pages``: List of names for the pages to include the what's new sidebar on.
 If not provided, the what's new sidebar is not displayed.
 - ``sidebar_no_of_headers``: Number of minor version sections to display in the what's new sidebar.